anup-cloudguru/foundational-linux-training-projects/02-system-access-and-file-management/03-accessing-linux-ssh.md

 **What We Will Learn:**
 - How to access a Linux machine from Windows, macOS, and Linux.
-- Step-by-step instructions for connecting using both formats of the SSH command.
-- Important considerations for finding your Linux machine's IP address.
+- Finding your Linux machine's IP address.

 ---